-Older adults who are looking at moving to an assisted living facility, skilled nursing facility, or receiving health care services at home often ask about Veteran’s Benefits.
+Older adults who are looking at moving to an assisted living facility, skilled nursing facility, or receiving health care services at home often ask about Veteran’s Administration Benefits.
 The VA Benefits have very different rules as opposed to Medicaid, but can provide a very valuable benefit that can help pay for long term care or even allow a veteran to age in place home longer.

 What Kinds of Benefits Exist?